Plain language: 1951 to 2000

 Lyman Bryson at Teachers College in Columbia University led efforts to supply average readers with more books of substance dealing with science and current events.
 Bryson's students include Irving Lorge and Rudolf Flesch, who became leaders in the plain-language movement.
 In 1975, Flesch collaborated with J. Peter Kincaid to create the Flesch-Kincaid readability test, which uses an algorithm to produce grade level scores that predict the level of education required to read the selected text.
 The instrument looks at word length (number of letters) and sentence length (number of words) and produces a score that is tied to a U.S. grade school level.
 For example, a score of 8.0 means that an eighth grader can read the document.

-Others who later led plain language and readability research include educator Edgar Dale of Ohio State, Jeanne S. Chall of the Reading Laboratory of Harvard, and George R. Klare of Ohio University.
+Others who later led plain language and readability research include educator Edgar Dale of Ohio State University, Jeanne S. Chall of the Reading Laboratory of Harvard, and George R. Klare of Ohio University.
 Their efforts spurred the publication of over 200 readability formulas and 1,000 published studies on readability.

 Beginning in 1935, a series of literacy surveys showed that the average reader in the U.S. was an adult of limited reading ability.
-Today, the average adult in the U.S. reads at the 9th-grade level.
+Today, the average adult in the United States reads at the ninth-grade level.

 Access to health information, educational and economic development opportunities, and government programs is often referred to in a social justice context.
 To ensure more community members can access this information, many adult educators, legal writers, and social program developers use plain language principles when they develop public documents.
 The goal of plain language translation is to increase accessibility for those with lower literacy levels.